Portrait Photography Tutorial

 The pose, viewpoint, direction and quality of lighting, choice of lens, choice of background and the cropping of a picture can all contribute to the mood of the photograph and therefore what you are saying about that person.

-A good portrait is a picture that says something about the person, gives you an insight into the person's character, whether this is make believe or not.
+You need to say something about the personality of the person.
+A good portrait is a picture that says something about the person, gives you an insight into the person's character, whether this is make-believe or not.

 The most important item in the list above, by far, is the pose.
 Capturing the right moment is crucial and, with that in mind, it is important to take as many shots as you can.
 Each one will be slightly different, as you take pictures you will think up new ideas, the whole thing is an evolving process.
 I took about fifty shots to get this one, the others are nice, most of them, but this one stood out as being the best.
 There is no excuse now that we have digital cameras, the cost of taking extra shots is nothing.